Rainfall alone usually sustains a healthy lawn. However, depending on your grass type and climate conditions, irrigation may be needed.

-This minimizes water loss from evaporation and allows the sun to dry the leaf blade before disease sets in.
+To minimize water loss from evaporation and to allow the sun to dry the leaf blade before disease can set in.

 Wet the soil to a minimum depth of 4 to 6 inches or about 1 inch of water per week.
-Placing several empty cans (tuna or cat food cans work well) under the sprinkler allows you to determine when an appropriate amount of water has been applied.
+If you can push a 6 inch screwdriver into your lawn after watering, you’ve reached an optimum depth.

 Successful germination depends on ample moisture at the soil surface.
 Keep the seeded area moist until the seed emerges.
 The seedlings need frequent, gentle watering until they are ½ to 1 inch tall.
 When climatic conditions allow, reduce watering to several times a week at a depth of 1 to 2 inches.
 Decrease frequency and increase depth of watering as seedlings mature.